econ-ark/econ-ark.org/_materials/BayerLuetticke.md

 cff-version: "1.1.0" # required
 date-released: 2021-02-02 # required
-message: "Code that solves models from the paper of Bayer and Luetikke, "Solving heterogeneous agent models in discrete time with many idiosyncratic states by perturbation methods"." # required
+message: "Code that solves models from the paper of Bayer and Luetikke, \"Solving heterogeneous agent models in discrete time with many idiosyncratic states by perturbation methods\"." # required
 title: "Solving heterogeneous agent models in discrete time with many idiosyncratic states by perturbation methods" # required
 version: "1.0" # required
 # REMARK fields